 The park is home to black bears, beavers and deer as well as being one of the best places to see moose – keep your eyes out when you’re on the road as they’re attracted to the land along the highway by salt left after the winter.
 There’s also good bird-watching and trout fishing.
 Or you can join in weekly wolf howls in August and September.

 9. Bon Echo Provincial Park

 Located in Eastern Ontario in traditional Algonquin territory, Bon Echo Provincial Park is a popular family park with two campgrounds, a sand beach and a stunning setting.
-This Ontario Provincial Park is also known for its towering Mazinaw Rock which rises 100 metres above Mazinaw Lake.
+This Ontario Provincial Park is known for towering Mazinaw Rock which rises 100 metres above Mazinaw Lake.
 The Rock has many examples of native pictographs or rock paintings.

 To explore them you can go canoeing and kayaking along the base of the rock face or take a tour boat from the campground.
 Walk up a long set of stairs and a path to reach the top of Mazinaw Rock where you have extensive views over the entire park.

 Bon Echo Provincial Park is very popular with families who are looking for some solitude on a weekend getaway.
 Aside from the pictographs, Bon Echo also has a huge variety of activities to enjoy, ranging from hiking and camping to fishing and boating.